pingswept/me30-website/content/logistics/projects.md

 The image below shows the mechanical constraints for the PCB.
 You can make a board of whatever dimensions you want, but it needs to plug into the breadboard, so you probably want to make sure that the pins line up with the holes in the breadboard, as shown below.
 You can get by with 4 pins, but 8 will make the board stay in place a little more securely.
 Regardless of how many pins you use, make sure that each rail has only matching pins, i. e. don't accidentally connect 5 V to GND.

+The dimension between the outer pins is estimated at 1.9 inches.
+It would be a really good idea to verify that dimension on your breadboard.
+Sometimes the breadboards are a little wider or narrower.

+You can rely on the rest of the dimensions being quite accurate.

 ![](/img/breadboard-supply-mechanical-design.png)

 In your project kit, you'll find all the components you'll need to build a prototype of your power supply on a breadboard.
 You build the prototype and make sure that you've got the wiring right.
 Then, make the PCB with the same connections.
 Finally, when your PCB arrives in the mail, you can reuse the prototype components on your PCB.